linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/The Value of Bank Durability- Borrowers as Bank Stakeholders.md

 Your use of the JSTOR archive indicates your acceptance of the Terms & Conditions of Use, available at https://about.jstor.org/terms

-# The Value of Bank Durability: Borrowers as Bank Stakeholders
+## The Value of Bank Durability: Borrowers as Bank Stakeholders

 MYRON B. SLOVIN, MARIE E. SUSHKA, and JOHN A. POLONCHEK*

-# ABSTRACT
+## ABSTRACT

 We examine the value of bank durability to borrowing firms.
 The analysis is based on theoretical models of the asset services view of intermediation which imply that private information and associated relationship-specific activities are intrinsic to bank lending.
 We analyze share price effects on firms with lending relationships with Continental Illinois Bank during its de facto failure and subsequent FDIC rescue.
 We find the bank's impending insolvency had negative effects and the FDIC rescue positive effects on client firm share prices.
 We conclude that borrowers incur significant costs in response to unanticipated reductions in bank durability and thus are bank stakeholders.

 WE ANALYZE THE VALUE OF bank durability to borrowing firms within the context of the asset services view of intermediation and contracting theory.
 We examine excess returns for firms with publicly documented lending relationships with the Continental Illinois Bank during the period of its de facto failure and rescue by the FDIC in 1984.<sup>1</sup> At that time, Continental Illinois was the seventh largest domestic bank holding company and had a large corporate client base.
 This was the last government rescue of a major bank prior to the "too big to fail" doctrine, initiated several months afterwards.
 We find client firm value is correlated with unexpected changes in bank durability, indicating that borrowers have a valuable stake in lending relationships.

 The effects of bank failure on client firms are related to the extent to which borrowers obtain relationship-based cost advantages from bank lending.
 Financial market efficiency implies that share prices will capitalize any losses borrowers incur as a result of bank failure.
 We find client firms of Continental Illinois incur average excess returns of  $-4.2\%$  during the bank's impending insolvency.
 In response to the government rescue announcement, which revived the bank's durability, client firms gain $2.0\%$ on average.
-These effects

-* The authors are from, respectively, Department of Finance, Louisiana State University, Department of Finance, Arizona State University, and Department of Finance, Oklahoma State University.
-We acknowledge valuable suggestions from an anonymous referee, an anonymous associate editor, and René Stulz (the editor).

-<sup>1</sup> Throughout the paper we use the terminology Continental Illinois Bank or Continental Illinois.
-The official name of the parent bank holding company at that time was Continental Illinois Corporation and its banking subsidiary was Continental Illinois National Bank and Trust Company of Chicago.

-are significant only for firms for which Continental Illinois Bank served as direct lender or as manager of a syndicated loan.
+These effects are significant only for firms for which Continental Illinois Bank served as direct lender or as manager of a syndicated loan.
 Cross-sectional regressions indicate valuation effects are significantly magnified by the extent of client firm leverage or size of credit facility, but are mitigated for firms with publicly documented, contemporaneous lending relations with other banks, separate from those with Continental Illinois.
 Share price effects in response to the rescue are more favorable for firms with no publicly traded debt.

 We conclude that bank financial distress harms client firms as a result of their loss of relationship-based cost advantages intrinsic to bank lending.
 The existence of these quasi rents implies borrowers are bank stakeholders.
 Our results support asset services models of intermediation that emphasize the relationship-specific nature of bank lending and have implications for bank regulation and for policies pursued by regulatory authorities charged with evaluating bank solvency and initiating closures and rescues.

 The paper is organized as follows.
 In Section I we discuss the theoretical background relevant for assessing the value of bank durability to borrowing firms, derive empirical hypotheses, and consider implications of regulatory policy.
 Sample collection procedures and methodology are described in Section II.
 In Section III event study and cross-sectional regression results are reported.
 Conclusions are presented in Section IV.

-# I. Private Information and the Value of Bank Lending Relations
+## I. Private Information and the Value of Bank Lending Relations

-# A. Models of Banking Relationships and Firm Value
+## A. Models of Banking Relationships and Firm Value

 In Myers and Majluf (1984) and Miller and Rock (1985), information imbalance between investors and corporate managers makes it more difficult for firms to raise external funds, adversely affecting corporate investment.
 Diamond (1984), Ramakrishnan and Thakor (1984), and Boyd and Prescott (1986) argue that banks' comparative advantage at assessing private corporate information and monitoring managers mitigates this information-based problem.
 Fama (1985), Sharpe (1990), Rajan (1992), and Diamond (1991a, 1991b) model bank-borrower interaction over multiple periods, including loan renewals, which fosters private information flows over time.
 These models imply that banks are well-informed compared to investors operating on only public information and have a comparative advantage in monitoring borrowers relative to dispersed debtholders.
 As a result, banks can offer some borrowers lower financing costs relative to the public securities market.
 The short-term, bilateral structure of loan contracts facilitates renegotiation between borrower and lender in response to new information.
 Thus, there are relationship-specific cost advantages to bank lending.